 The majority of patients require adjunctive endocrine replacement therapy.

-Craniopharyngiomas are benign, extra-axial, nonglial epithelial tumors of the CNS and are seen in both children and adults.
+Craniopharyngiomas are benign, extra-axial, nonglial epithelial tumors of the central nervous system and are seen in both children and adults.
 They most commonly arise within the sellar/suprasellar space.
 Clinically, craniopharyngiomas cause mass effect symptoms, including visual loss or symptoms of intracranial hypertension.
 In addition, pituitary dysfunction is common and the majority of patients will have an associated endocrinopathy.

 History and exam